Robotawi/constrained_motion_planning/README.md

 ## Real application
-The above method is deployed in a dual-arm manipulation system.
+The above method is deployed in a dual-arm manipulation system to enhance its capabaility of manipulating heavy objects.

 <img src=project_images/dual_arm_manipulation.gif>